cbeams/spring-framework-2.5.x/lib/readme.txt

 - required at runtime when using Spring's JasperReports support

 * jdo/jdo2.jar
-- JDO API 2.0 beta (http://www.jpox.org, corresponding to JPOX 1.1.0-beta-6)
+- JDO API 2.0 RC1 (jdo2-api-2.0-rc1.jar from the Apache JDO project)
 - required for building the framework
-- required at runtime when using Spring's JDO support
+- required at runtime when using Spring's JDO support (or jdo.jar for JDO 1.0)

 * jexcelapi/jxl.jar
 - JExcelApi 2.5.7 (http://jexcelapi.sourceforge.net)